inkyblackness/ss-specs/archives/levelObjects.md

 ##### Global extra

 For some objects, the ```extra``` field is dependent on the object type or class, and the field is applicable to both real world and cyberspace.

+**Basic Extra** (4 bytes)

+    0000  byte     Make Info - a general index
+    0001  byte     Current Frame - for animations
+    0002  byte     Time Remainder - for animations 0003  byte     Instance Flags - for various purposes

+This is the layout as defined by the engine.
+Yet, these values may be interpreted/used specifically according to type and/or environment.

 **Panel Extra** (4 bytes)